berthubert/galmon/README.md

 docker build -t galmon --build-arg MAKE_FLAGS=-j2 .
 ```

-To run a container with a shell in there:
+To run a container with a shell in there (this will also expose a port so you can view the UI too and assumes a ublox GPS device too - you may need to tweak as necessary):

 ```
-docker run -it --rm galmon
+docker run -it --rm --device=/dev/ttyACM0 -p 10000:10000 galmon
 ```